-The research method employed in this study is a Research and Development (R & D) design, which integrates both qualitative and quantitative approaches.
-This methodology was used to develop and assess the effectiveness of information digitization based on the ENNOE (Engagement, Education, Monitoring, Adherence) method in improving knowledge and treatment adherence among people living with HIV/AIDS (PLHIV).
-The model development follows the ADDIE (Analysis, Design, Develop, Implementation, and Evaluation) framework to ensure the intervention's effectiveness [16,17].
-During the media evaluation stage, a field trial was conducted using a One-Group Pre-test-Post-test Design approach.
+This study used a research and development (R&D) design, which integrates both qualitative and quantitative approaches.
+This methodology was used to develop and assess the effectiveness of information digitization based on the ENNOE method in improving knowledge and treatment adherence among PLHIV.
+The model development follows the (analysis, development, ADDIE design, implementation, and evaluation) framework to ensure the intervention's effectiveness ^[16, 17].
+During the media evaluation stage, a field trial was conducted using a one-group pre-test-post-test design approach.